 Show me, Tell me

 You will be asked 2 vehicle safety questions.
 These questions require you to demonstrate something, such as operate the horn, and explain something, for example, how to check the brakes are working before starting a journey.
 It’s a good idea to swat up on the show me, tell me questions before your test.
 Your instructor will likely give you a list of all the questions and answers a few weeks prior to your test so you can swat up!
-You can also check out the show me questions here, with a handy video – and you can see a full list of the current tell me questions here.
+You can also check out the show me questions here and you can see a full list of the current tell me questions here.

 Failure to complete these questions will result in a mark down - so make sure you’ve revised pre-test!